-Why: Transfer customer data from internal data warehouses, CRM databases, analytics platforms and other marketing systems to enrich BlueConic profiles with purchase history, predictive analytics segmentation (e.g. propensity modeling and lifecycle signals).
-This data can then be utilized directly within BlueConic or synchronized out to other marketing platforms to interact with users with relevancy and enable right-time messaging.
+Why: Transfer customer data from internal data warehouses (dwh), CRM databases, analytics platforms, and other marketing systems to enrich BlueConic profiles with purchase history, predictive analytics segmentation (e.g. propensity modeling and lifecycle signals).
+This data can then be used directly within BlueConic or synchronized out to other marketing platforms to interact with users with relevancy and enable right-time messaging.

 For the connection to work, you must have a publicly available comma separated values (CSV) file to add import data from.
 The CSV file must contain at least one field that can be mapped to a unique identifier in BlueConic.

 Setting up the Profile Import connection

 In the connection's Set up and run page, you configure the whereabouts of the file to import.

 To make the connection work you will have to designate the details of the import: how to retrieve the data file and how to interpret its contents.
 Depending on the import source you select there are different options to fill out.

 - Import source

 - Choose "HTTP(S)" to import a file from a website, or choose "SFTP" to import a file from a SFTP server.
 You can also import data from Amazon Simple Storage Service (S3 buckets) which requires access keys and Dropbox, Box, and Google Drive which all require secure authorization.

 - A preview of the URL that will be used.
 This will be composed from the other SFTP settings.